-Sue worked for decades as a visiting nurse for a major health network when she was diagnosed with a severe digestive disorder that kept her from traveling to her patients’ homes.
+Sue worked for decades as a visiting nurse for a major health network in Seattle, Washington when she was diagnosed with a severe digestive disorder that kept her from traveling to her patients’ homes.
 When she applied for long-term disability through her employer’s policy, Reliance Standard Insurance denied her claim and her appeal that followed.

 These denials are all too frequent among long-term disability claims, and the system is heavily tilted in the insurers’ favor.
 Because of complications in her case, Sue called and hired us at the Roy Law Group to help prosecute her claim against Reliance Standard.
 Her attorney navigated the complex appeal process without charging her upfront fees.